collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Remote, Remote Branch, Remote Tracking Branch, and Local Branches

+We talked about the .git folder earlier.
+It's a hidden folder in a local development environment that contains all of the Git configuration information.

 When we are working from within the origin, we can fetch all of the updates from the origin to a temporary folder locally called .git.
 When we fetch these updates, they will include branches and commits made directly to the DjangoCon US website, but they will not include branches created through a fork or a pull request branch from a fork, because they come from outside of the origin.
 This is why when you go to review a pull request, the instructions are different depending on whether the pull request was submitted from within the origin or from a fork.